stevep99/keyboard-tweaks/README.md

 ## KLC Wide Layouts

 [KLC Wide Layouts](KLC/ "KLC Wide Layouts")
-- Adopt a more comfortable typing posture by keeping a greater separation between your hands
+- Adopt a more comfortable typing posture by keeping a greater separation between your hands.
-- Easier access to keys on the right-hand side, e.g. Return, Backspace, right shift.
+- Easier access to keys on the right-hand side, e.g. Return, Backspace, Right Shift.
 - Currently availble for UK Qwerty and UK Colemak keyboards.

 To try out these layouts, a Windows installer is available in the zip package.
-Alternatevely, if you have Microsoft Keyboard Layout Creator installed, you can simply load in the KLC source file.
+Alternatevely, if you have Microsoft Keyboard Layout Creator installed, you can load in the KLC source file.

 ## AutoHotkey scripts